makinacorpus/Recolto/README.md

 ## Contributing

-You want to help to build and improve the DbToolsBundle?
+You want to help to build and improve Récolt'Ô?
 Here is want you can do:
 - Talk about it: share this project to make it more visible
 - Report bugs you find: [Reporting issues](https://github.com/makinacorpus/Recolto/issues) is essential to help us improve this tool.
 Feel confident enough to correct it?
 PRs are welcome!
 - Want to add missing functionnality?
 Create an [issue](https://github.com/makinacorpus/Recolto/issues)!